kalendar/assessments/writing/connecting_ideas/links/medium-summary.md

-You scored a the emerging level.
+Your writing was scored at the emerging level.